MikroTik Solutions

 Speed Limits

-My ISP doesn’t make any claims about upload speed, but similar tests show a burst speed limit of around 26 Mbit/sec here.
+My ISP did not make any claims about that service option’s upload speed, but similar tests showed a burst speed limit of around 26 Mbit/sec.

-Why do I limit it, then?
-Easy: because if I go any higher than this, my excess latency numbers start increasing to worrying levels.
-I’m willing to give up my burst rates to get more predictable latency.
+Why did I limit it as you see, then?
+Easy: because if I went any higher than this, my excess latency numbers started increasing to worrying levels.
+I decided to give up my burst rates to get more predictable latency.

 You will almost certainly have to adjust these values to match your own local Internet performance.
-I suggest testing with CAKE disabled to get a baseline, then set these values a ~10% lower than what’s reported.
+I suggest testing with CAKE disabled to get a baseline, then set these values ~10% lower than what’s reported.
 Keep reducing them stepwise until you get your excess latency down into the single-digit milliseconds range.
-There’s no especially good reason to shoot for an ideal zero, but if you can afford the peak speed loss, why not?
+There’s no especially good reason to shoot for an ideal zero.

 There is one additional important detail you have to keep in mind: the bandwidth limits are given from the target interface’s perspective, not that of your client.
 We are used to specifying asymmetric Internet bandwidths like these in terms of the client perspective, but that will give you an upside-down view of the way RouterOS queues work.
-WinBox will tell you that my “Target Upload” speed is 256M and my “Target Download” speed is 24M, which feels wrong until you realize that when I download something to my client computer, I do so by making the WAN interface upload that traffic to my client.
+If you look under Queues → queue1 → Statistics in WinBox under full load, the “Target Upload” speed for the above configuration should be around 256M and “Target Download” speed around 24M, which feels backwards until you realize that when you download something to one of the router’s clients, you do so by making the WAN interface upload that traffic to the client.
+Since the queue is affecting the WAN interface — and it alone — its perspective is what matters here.

 Interface and Address Targeting